 The popularity of paddle sports continues to increase throughout the Waterway.
-The 'sit on top' kayaks have seen the greatest increase in popularity used primarily for general recreation and fishing activities.
-Although paddle sports do occur throughout the Waterway the primary concentrations are found in the upper reaches and waters surrounding Dale Bay where individuals and groups are regularly seen.
-Paddle boarding being a relatively new sport has not seen significant activity in the Waterway with only sporadic observations.
-It is however likely that this may be an activity which will increase in coming years.
+The 'sit on top' kayaks have seen the greatest increase in popularity and are used primarily for general recreation and fishing activities.
+Although paddle sports do occur throughout the waterway, the primary concentrations are found in the upper reaches and waters surrounding Dale Bay, where individuals and groups are regularly seen.
+Stand-up-paddle boarding (SUP) has seen a steady rise in popularity, mainly in the upper reaches, Pembroke River and Dale but can occasionally be seen in other areas of the Waterway.
+Some activity companies are offering instruction and tours on the waterway.